John Lorinc

 John Lorinc is a Canadian journalist, whose book Dream States: Smart Cities, Technology, and the Pursuit of Urban Utopias won the Balsillie Prize for Public Policy in 2022.
-The book was also a shortlisted finalist for the Donner Prize in the same year.
+The book was also a finalist for the Donner Prize in the same year.

-Lorinc, who writes on urban affairs, politics, business and technology, has been a contributor to The Globe and Mail, The Walrus, the Toronto Star, Maclean's, Toronto Life and Spacing.
+Lorinc writes on urban affairs, politics, business and technology.
+He has been a contributor to The Globe and Mail, The Walrus, the Toronto Star, Maclean's, Toronto Life and Spacing.
+He graduated with a Bachelor of Science from University College, Toronto, in 1987, where he contributed to the University of Toronto student newspaper, The Varsity.

-He has also been a two-time Toronto Book Award nominee, receiving nods in 2016 as coauthor with Michael McClelland, Ellen Scheinberg and Tatum Taylor of The Ward: The Life and Loss of Toronto’s First Immigrant Neighbourhood, and in 2017 as coauthor with Jane Farrow, Stephanie Chambers, Maureen FitzGerald, Tim McCaskell, Rebecka Sheffield, Tatum Taylor, Rahim Thawer and Ed Jackson of Any Other Way: How Toronto Got Queer.
+He has also been a two-time Toronto Book Award nominee: in 2016 as co-author (with Michael McClelland, Ellen Scheinberg and Tatum Taylor) of The Ward: The Life and Loss of Toronto’s First Immigrant Neighbourhood, and in 2017 as co-author (with Jane Farrow, Stephanie Chambers, Maureen FitzGerald, Tim McCaskell, Rebecka Sheffield, Tatum Taylor, Rahim Thawer and Ed Jackson) of Any Other Way: How Toronto Got Queer.